rdswift/picard-docs-restructure/SETUP_AND_PROCESSING.md

 - **Version type**: Branch
 - **Action**: Activate version

-This will automatically activate any new version branches beginning with a non-zero number followed by a period and additional digits (plus any additional characters).
+This will automatically activate any new version branches beginning with a non-zero number followed by a period and one or more additional digits.
 Typically this would be major.minor versions such as `2.13` or `3.0`.

 ### Translations to Other Languages